-Note: IGT staff are employed on an ongoing full-time basis in the IGT’s Sydney office.
+Note: 23 IGT staff are employed on an ongoing full-time basis, with 1 staff member employed on a non-going full-time basis.
+All staff are employed in the IGT’s Sydney office.

 The IGT adopts the Treasury’s policies for procurement and utilises the Treasury’s services under the SLA.
 For example, IT procurement is undertaken by the Treasury IT Procurement Unit.
 Accordingly, these policies and procedures are consistent with the IGT’s AAIs and the Commonwealth Procurement Rules (CPRs).